pixie-io/docs.px.dev/content/tutorials/08-grafana.md

 4. Add units to the graph on the **Field** tab, under the **Standard options** drop-down menu, under the **Unit** menu, select **requests/sec**.

-You should see something similar to the following:
+You should see data plotted over time, but the exact numbers will vary depending on the traffic in your cluster.

 ::: div image-xl
 <svg title='' src='service-throughput.png'/>